OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 Note one way to edit meter data is to allow someone to download the needed meter readings as a CSV file, edit values desired for change, and then upload the CSV file.

-## Questions

-1. Meters currently store their meter type as 1 of 2 enums (now three with obvius).
-If we’re generalizing resources, users might be adding a lot of different types of meters.
-Do we want to let users register their own meter types?
-Does the meter type in the database actually do anything other than get stored right now?
-What’s actually the difference between Mamac and Metasys meters in the code (we really should check that we are receiving data for the correct meter type when it arrives)?
-2. All readings in the database are kept in a single readings table.
-Do we want to store all  reading types in this table or would there be any benefit in separating the different resources’ readings into multiple tables?
-When users add new resource types, do we automatically add a new table for it?

 ## Related changes to consider in design

 1. There is a long standing issue that OED shows kW on line, bar and compare graphs.
 Line should be kW as it is an instantaneous reading (but issue that is actually an average) but bar and compare really are kWh.
 This should be fixed up, esp. as OED understands and can store these different units.
 Finding a general solution would be nice.